Mahendra789/react-redux-book-store/README.md

 ### Run the Project:

-1. Run npm i to install all dependencies.
+1. Run `npm i` to install all dependencies.
-2. Start the JSON server to load data using npm run json-server.
+2. Start the JSON server to load data using npm run `json-server`.
-3. Launch the project with npm run dev.
+3. Launch the project with `npm run dev`.

 ### Features: